The Florida Project-2017

 The boisterous trio of kids also breaks up the monotonous adult tension of the other characters as they frolic and play without a care in the world.

-Surely one of the best films of 2017, The Florida Project instills a look at a forgotten and depressing part of the American population and provides a sobering reality of the world in modern times.
+Surely one of the best films of 2017, The Florida Project examines a forgotten and depressing segment of the American population and provides a sobering reality of the world in modern times.

-With the Trump era in full swing, the release of this film is at a timely point in American history and gives a sobering look at the United States in general.
+With the Trump era in full swing, this film’s release is timely in American history and gives a sobering look at the United States in general.

 Oscar Nominations: Best Supporting Actor-Willem Dafoe